TokaAbdulhamied/Distributed-Systems/README.md

 Now you can use the app at your [localhost](http://localhost:3000/).

-You can stop the database by running `sudo docker-compose -p citus stop` and start it again with `sudo docker-compose -p citus start`
+You can stop the database by running `sudo docker-compose -p citus stop` and start it again with `sudo docker-compose -p citus start` (Should be run every time to start and stop the database)

 To destroy the database run `sudo docker-compose -p citus sown`